yanshil/Fusion2PyBullet/README.md

 * .stl files of your model
 * A example hello.py to load your model into PyBullet.

-If it is not working well (usually caused by wrongly set up joints relationships), you can try to use the stable version https://github.com/yanshil/Fusion2Pyblluet/tree/stable.
+**If you cannot figure out what went wrong with the model,(usually bugs are caused by wrongly set up joints relationships), please  use the stable version https://github.com/yanshil/Fusion2Pyblluet/tree/stable.**

 ### Fusion Add-in
 Add this script into Fusion 360 via Tools -> Add-Ins